shotgunsoftware/python-api/README.md

 **v3.0.28 - 2016 Mar 3**

-   + Refactored nested classing of sgtimezone library to allow for serializable timestamps.
+   + Refactored nested classing of `sgtimezone` library to allow for serializable timestamps.

 **v3.0.27 - 2016 Feb 18**

-   + Make sure HTTP proxy authentication works with the @ character in a password.
+   + Make sure HTTP proxy authentication works with the `@` character in a password.
    + Make sure sudo authentication test works with Shotgun versions after 6.3.10
-   + Smarter uploading of thumbnails and filmstrips with the upload() method.
+   + Smarter uploading of thumbnails and filmstrips with the `upload()` method.
    + Improve Travis build integration of the Python-API to run the full suite of API tests instead of just the unit and client tests.

 **v3.0.26 - 2016 Feb 1**

    + Updating testing framework to use environment variables inconjunction with existing example_config file so that commits and pull requests are automatically run on travis-ci.
-   + Fix to prevent stripping out case-sensitivity of a URL if the user passes their credentials to config.server as an authrization header.
+   + Fix to prevent stripping out case-sensitivity of a URL if the user passes their credentials to config.server as an authorization header.

 **v3.0.25 - 2016 Jan 12**